JetsonHacksNano/CSI-Camera/README.md

 # CSI-Camera
 Simple example of using a MIPI-CSI(2) Camera (like the Raspberry Pi Version 2 camera) with the NVIDIA Jetson Nano Developer Kit.
+This is support code for the article on JetsonHacks: https://wp.me/p7ZgI9-19v

 The camera should be installed in the MIPI-CSI Camera Connector on the carrier board.
-The pins on the camera ribbon should face the Jetson Nano module.
+The pins on the camera ribbon should face the Jetson Nano module, the stripe faces outward.

-The new Jetson Nano B01 devloper kit has two CSI camera slots.
+The new Jetson Nano B01 developer kit has two CSI camera slots.
 You can use the sensor_mode attribute with nvarguscamerasrc to specify the camera.
-Valid vales are 0 or 1, i.e.
+Valid values are 0 or 1 (the default is 0 if not specified), i.e.

 ```
-nvarguscamerasrc sensor_mode=1 !
+nvarguscamerasrc sensor_mode=0
 ```

 To test the camera: